 Then my son (pictured above) came 2.5 years later.
 Talk about feeling like a failure!

 He had troubles sleeping from day 1.
 He slept in 45-minute increments, day and night.
 Feed 45 minutes, sleep 45 minutes.
 And he would wake up screeching every time!
 I had no idea babies (or grownups!) could get so little sleep and still survive.

 So believe me when I say I understand what you’re going through!

-All this to say, I’ve been immersed in ‘fussy baby culture’ for a very long time!
-The idea for this eBook, Sleep Training and High Need Babies, came to me about a year ago.
-I regularly talk with parents who feel helpless to do anything about their baby’s sleep.
-While I would never push sleep training on any parent, I also want tired moms and dads to know the facts and to feel empowered to make a decision they feel good about!
+The idea for this book came to me a few years ago.
+I regularly talk with parents who feel helpless to do anything about their high need baby’s sleep.
+While I would never push sleep training on any parent, I really wanted tired moms and dads to know the facts, and to feel empowered to make a decision they can feel good about!

 *This is NOT a step-by-step guide or specific strategy for how to sleep train!
 What it will do is give you clarity and confidence to make a decision about whether sleep training is right for you.
 It will also point you to resources to get started on the path to healthy sleep.*

 This book is a wonderful combination of information, facts, real-life experiences, and resources.
 After reading this, I was able to make a more well-informed and less fearful decision in sleep training!

 After reading almost every book on sleep training and following the advice of various family and friends, I thought I tried it all.
 This book opened my eyes to new methods.
 The work's all done in this book!

 This book was very reassuring.
 It made me feel like I was not alone in...our struggles with sleep.
 Knowing others had the same issues and were able to overcome them made me feel better about starting our sleep journey.